EricTLeung/eulerProblems/README.md

 language Perl.
 There is a possibility that they are in Python.
 They are all written by Eric Leung

-1. Title of Project Euler Problem - "Title of script" - Solved date
 2. Multiples of 3 and 5 - "multiples3And5.pl" - 15 June 2013
 3. Even Fibonacci numbers - "evenFibo.pl" - 15 June 2013
 4. Largest prime factor - "largestPrimeFactor.pl" -15 June 2013